CONABIO/conabio-geonode/deployment_using_spcgeonode/README.md

 ```

-**Nodes at conabio have an intermediate security layer that makes no possibly to read `css` files for `nginx` container.
+**Nodes at conabio have an intermediate security layer that makes no possibly to read `css` files for `nginx` container when an user access it.
 This causes that web page can't see correctly.
-A patch is to make a deployment of stack of containers for `spc geonode` and make a copy of the `static` files created in `_volume_static` dir to a site.
-Then modify inside `nginx` container that runs inside the node at conabio and change file `spcgeonode.conf` in location `static`:**
+A patch is to make a deployment for `spc geonode` stack of containers (in other server that can visualize correctly geonode web page) and make a copy of the `static` files created in `_volume_static` dir to a site.
+Then modify inside `nginx` container that runs inside the node at conabio and change file `spcgeonode.conf` in location `static` with:**

 ```
 location /static {